asleepinglion/ouro-base/README.md

 var ninja = new Ninja('Juniper Jones');
 ```

 Of course you can pass an object instead.
-In SuperJS we use this feature to pass the a reference the application class instance to controllers or to configure the instantiation of a class.
+In Ouro we use this feature to pass the a reference the application class instance to controllers or to configure the instantiation of a class.